cdburley/naerm_heat_wave_loads/README.md

 Any use of this data in a publication, presentation, or report should use the following citations.
 Please contact Casey Burleyson (casey.burleyson@pnnl.gov) prior to any reuse of the data.
 >
-Citation for the TELL model: McGrath et al., (2022). tell: a Python package to model future total electricity loads in the United States.
+**Citation for the TELL model**
+McGrath et al., (2022). tell: a Python package to model future total electricity loads in the United States.
 Journal of Open Source Software, 7(79), 4472, https://doi.org/10.21105/joss.04472

 ## Notes